logNand3/LMusicBot/README.md

-## Unofficial JMusicBot update (Forked from: https://github.com/SeVile/MusicBot, with @MichailiK commits)
+## Unofficial JMusicBot update (Forked from: https://github.com/SeVile/MusicBot, with @MichailiK commits and @JaduaStudios Spotify and Apple Music Support.)

 > [!IMPORTANT]
 > This version has a built-in Docker script ([youtube-trusted-session-generator](https://github.com/iv-org/youtube-trusted-session-generator)) that enters po_token and visitor_data automatically into the _tokens.txt_ (file creates with first launch) file each time the bot is launched.